Request a Program

 The Clothesline Project at UNH

-Duration: 3+ hours (determined by requestor)
+Duration: 3+ hours - multiple days (determined by requestor)

 The Clothesline Project is a display of t-shirts made by survivors of sexual assault and relationship abuse set up in lobbies or other common areas.
 Each t-shirt was anonymously created by former and current UNH community members who have chosen to share their story and spread awareness about the issue of interpersonal violence.
 The clothesline can stand alone as a visual gallery or be paired with an interactive t-shirt making activity for survivors and allies.